Advisory Committees & Boards

 Tina Miller, WPCOG Area Agency on Aging Director, staffs the Aging Advisory Committee.

 Greater Hickory Metropolitan Planning Organization (MPO)

-The Greater Hickory MPO serves the transportation needs for the municipalities of Brookford, Cajah's Mountain, Catawba, Cedar Rock, Claremont, Conover, Connelly Springs, Drexel, Gamewell, Glen Alpine, Granite Falls, Hickory, Hildebran, Hudson, Lenoir, Long View, Maiden, Morganton, Newton, Rhodhiss, Rutherford College, Sawmills, Valdese and the urbanized areas of Alexander, Burke, Caldwell and Catawba Counties.
+The Greater Hickory MPO serves the transportation needs for the four counties of Alexander, Burke, Caldwell, and Catawba, and the municipalities of Brookford, Cajah's Mountain, Catawba, Cedar Rock, Claremont, Conover, Connelly Springs, Drexel, Gamewell, Glen Alpine, Granite Falls, Hickory, Hildebran, Hudson, Lenoir, Long View, Maiden, Morganton, Newton, Rhodhiss, Rutherford College, Sawmills, Taylorsville, and Valdese.

-Working with the NC and US Departments of Transportation, the 28 local governments participate in a continuing planning process for the MPO and RPO.
-They insure that planning requirements established by federal authorizing legislation for transportation funding are met.
-The MPO and RPO develop the planning work programs (PWP), transportation plans, and transportation improvement programs (TIP) for all 28 local governments.
+Working with the NC and US Departments of Transportation, the 28 local governments participate in a continuing planning process for the MPO.
+They ensure ensure that planning requirements established by federal authorizing legislation for transportation funding are met.
+The MPO develops the planning work programs (PWP), transportation plans, and transportation improvement programs (TIP) for all 28 local governments.

 Decisions are made by a Transportation Advisory Committee (TAC) with recommendations from a Technical Coordinating Committee (TCC).
-The TAC is a policy-making body made up of elected officials from each of the member governments, and the Board of Transportation.
-The TCC is a staff level committee that provides recommendations to the TAC regarding transportation decisions.
-A TAC and TCC participate in transportation planning for both the RPO and MPO, and joint meetings are held regularly with representatives of both groups.
+The TAC is a policy-making body made up of elected officials from each of the member governments, and the North Carolina Board of Transportation.
+The TCC is a staff-level committee that provides recommendations to the TAC regarding transportation decisions.
+The TAC and TCC participate in transportation planning for the MPO, and each of their meetings are held regularly.